blackcatacademy/blackcat-kernel-contracts/docs/SPEC.md

 1. `proposeUpgrade(root, uriHash, policyHash, ttlSec)` (upgrade authority)
 2. Optional: `cancelUpgrade()` (root authority or upgrade authority)
 3. `activateUpgrade()` (root authority, within TTL and after timelock, if configured)
+4. Optional safety helpers (same auth as above):
+   - `cancelUpgradeExpected(...)` to avoid cancelling the wrong pending proposal.
+   - `activateUpgradeExpected(...)` to avoid activating an unexpected pending proposal.

 If `releaseRegistry` is set:
 - `initialize(...)` requires the genesis `root` to be trusted in the registry.